Parser

 • "cpu" for a CPU use.

-The default value is GPU with the index 0 if it exists.
+The default value is 0, witch is a GPU device with the index 0 if it exists.
 Otherwise, the value is CPU.

 • rounding (int) – The rounding to use when asking the probability of the tags.
-The default value is four digits.
+The default value is 4, namely four digits.

 • verbose (bool) – Turn on/off the verbosity of the model weights download and loading.
 The default value is True.